-How are VFNs that (1) had commitment termination dates prior to 2009 and (2) have controlled amortization periods in 2009 treated in the calculation of the amount of an issuer's credit card, floorplan, premium finance, or auto ABS (issued by a master trust) maturing in 2009?
-For VFNs in controlled amortization periods, only the amount that amortizes in 2009 counts toward the amount of an issuer's credit card, floorplan, premium finance, or auto ABS maturing in 2009.
+How are VFNs that (1) had commitment termination dates prior to 2009 and (2) have controlled amortization periods in 2009 or the first quarter of 2010 treated in the calculation of the amount of a sponsor's credit card, floorplan, premium finance, or auto ABS (issued by a master trust) maturing in 2009 or the first quarter of 2010?

-For a VFN with a commitment termination date after 2009, (1) if a collateral or other event causes the revolving period of the VFN to end in 2009, or (2) if the VFN is amended to move its commitment termination date to 2009, will the maximum contractual principal balance of the VFN be included in the calculation of the amount of credit card, floorplan, premium finance, or auto ABS (issued by a master trust) maturing in 2009?
+For VFNs in controlled amortization periods, only the amount that amortizes in 2009 or the first quarter of 2010 counts toward the amount of an issuer's credit card, floorplan, premium finance, or auto ABS maturing in 2009 or the first quarter of 2010.

-For non-VFN ABS with controlled amortization periods, what amount counts toward an issuer's limit?
+For a VFN with a commitment termination date after the first quarter of 2010, (1) if a collateral or other event causes the revolving period of the VFN to end in 2009 or the first quarter of 2010, or (2) if the VFN is amended to move its commitment termination date to 2009 or the first quarter of 2010, will the maximum contractual principal balance of the VFN be included in the calculation of the amount of credit card, floorplan, premium finance, or auto ABS (issued by a master trust) maturing in 2009 or the first quarter of 2010?
+No.

-For ABS with controlled amortization periods, only the amount that amortizes in 2009 counts toward the limit.
+For non-VFN ABS with controlled amortization periods, what amount counts toward a sponsor's limit?
+For ABS with controlled amortization periods, only the amount that amortizes in 2009 or the first quarter of 2010 counts toward the limit.

-Do ABS in controlled accumulation periods with bullet maturities after 2009 count toward an issuer's limit?
+Do ABS in controlled accumulation periods with bullet maturities after the first quarter of 2010 count toward a sponsor's limit?